idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/WCNSFV2PMomentumDriftFlux.md

 !alert note
-If the mixture model is used to capture more than one dispersed phase, a different `INSFVMomentumDriftFlux` kernel should be added for each of the transported phases with the corresponding slip velocity for each phase.
+If the mixture model is used to capture more than one dispersed phase, a different `WCNSFV2PMomentumDriftFlux` kernel should be added for each of the transported phases with the corresponding slip velocity for each phase.

-!syntax parameters /FVKernels/INSFVMomentumDriftFlux
+!syntax parameters /FVKernels/WCNSFV2PMomentumDriftFlux

-!syntax inputs /FVKernels/INSFVMomentumDriftFlux
+!syntax inputs /FVKernels/WCNSFV2PMomentumDriftFlux

-!syntax children /FVKernels/INSFVMomentumDriftFlux
+!syntax children /FVKernels/WCNSFV2PMomentumDriftFlux